Displaying Source Code(s)

 paragraph

 and invoke it using PERFORM wherever needed.
-Once the paragraph is
+Once the paragraph

 executed, the control comes back to next statement following the